rebelsky/csc207c/_mps/ascii-blocks.md

   } // eqv(Grid)
 ```

+### Part 12: Make an art

+In `Art80x24.java` (in package `edu.grinnell.csc207.main`), make the `main` method print out an "interesting" 80x24 ASCII block created by using the various block types above.

 ## Collaborating on this project

 Students have found multiple modes of collaboration work well in CSC-207.
 I prefer that at least some of the collaboration involve pair programming, but you will also find that you are more efficient if you split up some of the work.